An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Example Prompt:

-Write a functional program for a Morse code translator, including functions to encode and decode messages.
+Write a functional program for a Morse code translator.
+Include pure functions to encode and decode messages, and use map/join for processing.

 Resulting AI-generated code: